AlgoMaster Logo

 Radix SortO(d(n + k))O(d(n + k))O(n + k)YesNo

-Counting Sort wins on raw speed when k is small, but it pays for that speed with extra memory and a strict constraint on input type.
+Counting Sort runs faster than comparison sorts when k is small, but it trades that speed for extra memory and a strict constraint on input type.

 When to Use Counting Sort